tedauto/tedauto/README.md

 # Hi there 👋
 I am **Teddy Mutinge**🙂.
-I love doing data analysis and visualization.
+I am passionate about data analysis and visualization.
 I enjoy creating visually appealing **dashboards** that communicate the insights to a non-technical audience.

 🔭 I’m currently working on polishing my SQL skills.